Prenatal genetic tests are ultrasound exams, blood tests, and diagnostic procedures that can be done during pregnancy. These tests look for

-GEM reviews the testing options, the conditions they look for, and things to think about in deciding about testing.
-To begin, click REGISTER below.
+GEM reviews testing options, the conditions that tests look for, and suggests things to think about when deciding about testing.
+To begin, click